docupike/docs/docs/de/dev/addon/settings.md

 ```
 </details>

-Now, when we log in into docupike and call some add-on URL (for example, `/a/your-company/myapp/`), we will see the response:
+Now, when we log in into i-doit up and call some add-on URL (for example, `/a/your-company/myapp/`), we will see the response:

 ```json
 {